 Our team is committed to resolving every case in a manner that protects our clients’ rights and best interests.
 Our clients benefit from having multiple attorneys working together in pursuit of results.
 No matter how challenging, complex, or difficult your situation may appear, you can count on the zealous advocacy, knowledge, and insight we bring to every client.

-The critical decisions our clients make during the divorce process have lasting consequences for all aspects of their lives.
-As such, we ascertain a complete picture of their lives including family relationships, responsibilities, employment and finances in order to best represent them.
-We think long-term about securing their financial health, often thinking outside-the-box to put them in the most advantageous position possible both today and tomorrow.
+- Divorce.
+The critical decisions you make during the divorce process can have lasting consequences in all aspects of your life.
+As such, we take the time to learn everything about you, including your family relationships, responsibilities, employment, and finances.
+We think long term about securing your financial health, often thinking outside the box to put you in the most advantageous position possible, both today and tomorrow.

 - High-asset divorce.
 We provide discretion and thoroughness in cases involving complex financial holdings, multiple real estate properties, closely held businesses, professional practices, investments, retirement accounts, compensation packages, and other assets.
 These cases may require legal analysis from financial experts and other professional resources.
 We can perform an exhaustive review of all property and assets to protect your legal rights and best interests throughout the divorce process.

 - Alimony.
 Spousal support is generally designed to provide financial resources for a spouse during or after the divorce process.
 It may be granted on a temporary or permanent basis or as rehabilitative short-term aid to help a lower-earning party become self-supporting.
 The courts will look at many factors in determining alimony payments.
 We advise parties seeking alimony and those contesting payments on their rights and obligations.

 - Child support.
 All parents, whether married or not, are obligated to financially support their children.
 The Connecticut Child Support and Arrearage Guidelines determines child support payments.
 Our team can help create plans that fairly divide support obligations.
 We also represent clients seeking enforcement and modifications.